ChrisKneller/compounds-showcase/README.md

 - Click through to any compound to see a dedicated page with further information on the compound

 # Notes

+## Testing

+Note that a CI pipeline has been setup via Github Actions.
+This pipeline:

+- Sets up a fresh Ubuntu-20.04 environment
+- Clones the repository and cds into it
+- Creates a virtual environment and installs the requirements
+- Runs `transform.py`, the Prefect flow and checks that a database has been created
+- Runs `runservers.py` to start the servers
+- Sends various curl & grep commands to both servers to ensure content is as expected.

+If any part fails, the whole pipeline fails.

 ## Design choices & potential future updates